Speak to a Doctor

 Effects last up to 2 hours

-Local numbing effect on the penis to reduce sensitivity
+Local numbing effect to reduce sensitivity

 customer-services